About

 A love note from the founder, Abby:

 The Food Stories dream began with an idea to gather people around something simple and sacred: a shared meal.
 I pictured a long, lived-in table scattered with imperfect ceramics made by friends.
 Wax-dripped candles.
-Bowls passed from hand to hand.
-Family style.
-The kind of night where the air is warm and gentle, ripe with love, fizzy with new connections, an abundance of food, drinks, and good questions.
+Bowls passed from hand to hand, family style.
+The type of night where the air is warm and gentle, ripe with love, fizzy with new connections, an abundance of food, drinks, and good questions.

 Tucked between glasses and serving spoons, I imagined little food-themed conversation cards.
 Not about recipes, but about memory, meaning, emotion, home, and culture.
 The beginning of Food Stories was born.